jign/SkyLifeguard/README.md

 ### Class Invariants

-The `CLASS_INVARIANTS(Obj)` macro checks if the given object passes the class invariants checks.
+The `LG_CLASS_INVARIANTS(Obj)` macro checks if the given object passes the class invariants checks.
 A class invariant is any member UPROPERTY that must be valid for the object to be in a valid state.
 Not all members of a class with a contract may be invariant, as it may be perfectly valid for some to be null or in an unset state.

 All properties with the tag meta=(Invariant) must be valid.
 Invariants can be of the following types.
 If you need custom validity checks use custom invariant functions.